Strongly correlated physics in organic open-shell quantum systems: Methods

 \subsection{Double-counting correction}

-The double-counting (DC) correction $\mathbf{H}^{\mathrm{dc}}_A$ aims at eliminating the correlations in the $A$ subspace included at a mean-field level by DFT, which are instead to be included in a more sophisticated level of theory within the many-body simulations.
-Unfortunately, an analytical expression of the correlation effects accounted for within DFT is unknown, and therefore several approximations~\cite{anisimov1991band,czyzyk1994local,karolak2010double,jacobPRB82} have been developed in the context of DFT+DMFT~\cite{kotliar2006electronic,held2007electronic} or DFT+U~\cite{anisimov1997first,petukhov2003correlated}.
-For a single-orbital AIM (as in the case of the simulations in this work) the DC correction can be reasonably approximated within the fully localized limit (FFL)~\cite{liechtenstein1995density,anisimov1993density,czyzyk1994local,solovyev1994corrected}
+The double-counting (DC) correction $\mathbf{H}^{\mathrm{dc}}_A$ aims at eliminating the electron-electron correlations in the $A$ subspace accounted for at mean-field level in the DFT calculation, which will be replaced by those obtained at a more sophisticated level of theory in the many-body simulations.
+Unfortunately, since DFT (in contrast to, e.g., GW) does not have a formulation in terms of Feynman diagrams, the analytical expression of such a correction within DFT is unknown.
+Several approximations~\cite{anisimov1991band,czyzyk1994local,karolak2010double,jacobPRB82} have been developed in the context of DFT+U~\cite{anisimov1997first,petukhov2003correlated} or DFT+DMFT~\cite{kotliar2006electronic,held2007electronic}.
+Here, we choose the fully localized limit (FLL)~\cite{liechtenstein1995density,anisimov1993density,czyzyk1994local,solovyev1994corrected} generalized to the case of an anisotropic Coulomb repulsion~\cite{jacobJPCM27}.
+For a single correlated orbital per atom in the correlated subspace (as in the case of the simulations in this work) this reduces to

 where $n^{\mathrm{DFT}}_i$ is the DFT occupation of orbital $i$.
 Hence, we use this form of DC for the R-DMFT calculations.
-However, there's no established method for the general case of multi-site and multi-orbital Coulomb interaction as is the case for ED.
-Here, we propose a self-consistent procedure in which a set of local parameters is optimized to fulfill the condition
+However, there's no established method for the general case of multi-site and multi-orbital Coulomb interaction as encountered in ED.
+A possible choice is to require the correlated self-energy to fulfill the condition~\cite{karolakJESRP181}

-This approach ensures that the electronic properties at high-energies, which are well described by a one-particle approach, are restored to the DFT level.
+which we implement here within a self-consistent procedure optimizing a set of local parameters that play the role of effective orbital occupations in Eq.~(\ref{eq:FLLdc-so}).
+This approach ensures that the electronic properties at high energies, which are well described by a one-particle approach, are restored (on average) to the DFT level.